-Each Fund may use FDI for the purposes of efficient portfolio management or, where stated in the investment policy of a Fund and where permitted by applicable law and regulation, for direct investment purposes.
+Save as otherwise provided in a Fund's investment policy, each Fund may use FDI for the purposes of efficient portfolio management or, where stated in the investment policy of a Fund, for direct investment purposes.
 Such instruments involve certain special risks and may expose investors to an increased risk of loss.
 These risks may include credit risk with regard to counterparties with whom the Fund trades, the risk of settlement default, lack of liquidity of the FDI, imperfect tracking between the change in value of the FDI and the change in value of the underlying asset that the Fund is seeking to track and greater transaction costs than investing in the underlying assets directly.
-Some FDI are leveraged and therefore may magnify or otherwise increase investment losses to a Fund.

-In accordance with standard industry practice when entering into FDI, a Fund may be required to secure its obligations to its counterparty.
+In accordance with standard industry practice when entering into a FDI, a Fund may be required to secure its obligations to its counterparty.
 For non-fully funded FDI, this may involve the placing of initial and/or variation margin assets with the counterparty.
 For FDI which require a Fund to place initial margin assets with a counterparty, such assets may not be segregated from the counterparty's own assets and, being freely exchangeable and replaceable, the Fund may have a right to the return of equivalent assets rather than the original margin assets deposited with the counterparty.
 These deposits or assets may exceed the value of the relevant Fund's obligations to the counterparty in the event that the counterparty requires excess margin or collateral.
 In addition, as the terms of an FDI may provide for one counterparty to provide collateral to the other counterparty to cover the variation margin exposure arising under the FDI only if a minimum transfer amount is triggered, the Fund may have an uncollateralised risk exposure to a counterparty under an FDI up to such minimum transfer amount.
 A default by the counterparty in such circumstances will result in a reduction in the value of the Fund and thereby a reduction in the value of an investment in the Fund.
+In the case of the iShares Listed Private Equity UCITS ETF, such threshold is set at US\$250,000 and multiples thereof for the posting of variation margin and there is no posting of initial margin.